 If you are on Oregon’s sex offender registry, you are required to register for life, but can petition for relief from whatever agency classified you as a sex offender in the first place, as long as its been over 5 years since you completed probation or post prison supervision.
 In order to obtain relief, you must meet complex eligibility requirements.
 At a minimum, you have to live, work or go to school in Oregon and be classified as a “Level 1” low risk offender.
 (Higher risk offenders can petition for re-classification to level 1.)
 The list of disqualifications is lengthy.
 Even if you meet all the requirements, there is no guarantee of a good outcome.
-What criminal defense lawyer Anna P. Sammons can guarantee is that she will maximize your chances – she has approximately 10 years of experience litigating and appealing sex offender registration matters at the administrative, trial, and appellate levels and has a deep understanding of the psychology of the decision makers.
+Criminal defense lawyer Anna P. Sammons will maximize your chances of success – she has approximately 10 years of experience litigating and appealing sex offender registration matters at the administrative, trial, and appellate levels and has a deep understanding of the psychology of the decision makers.
 The sooner you call her, the sooner she can start developing a strong strategy for obtaining registration relief.